 There were four goals behind the partnership:

-- Develop new insights, tools, and approaches for embedding racial equity in investment practices.
+- Develop new insights, tools, and approaches for embedding equity in investment practices.

 - Engage broader CDFI peers in learning and training.

-- Build links between the CDFI sector and broader national movements for racial equity.
+- Build links between the CDFI sector and broader national movements for equity.

-Five Building Blocks: Ways CDFIs Can Center Communities of Color
+Five Building Blocks: Ways CDFIs Can Center Underestimated Communities

 - Building trust with communities